IUCPSS To Strengthen Alumni Associations Across Pakistan, Asia - UrduPoint

 IUCPSS To Strengthen Alumni Associations Across Pakistan, Asia

-The main objective of the initiative is to establish and strengthen alumni networks at the higher education institutions through organising capacity building workshops/sessions on effective networking and fundraising skills.
+The objective of the initiative is to establish and strengthen alumni networks at the higher education institutions through organising capacity building workshops/sessions on effective networking and fund raising skills.

-It also aimed at provision of technical assistance, sharing best international, regional and national best practices and facilitiliation in signing cooperative agreements among the alumni networks and associations.
+It also aimed at provision of technical assistance, sharing best international, regional and national best practices and facilitation in signing cooperative agreements among the alumni networks and associations.

 Luminous alumni are not only considered as the pride of an institution, rather they assisted their alma mater at all levels including governance, fiscal support, mentorship and several other fronts, he added.